UW-GAC/docker/README.md

 1. ubuntu-18.04-hpc.dfile - Builds a ubuntu-based image with hpc functionality.
 2. apps.dfile - From the ubuntu-based image, build an application image including the applications `samtools` and `locuszoom`.
 3. r-mkl.dfile - Build an R image from the application image using both sequential and parallel MKL.
-4. tm-rpkgs.dfile - Based on value of GTAG, builds the R packages associated with analysis pipeline
+4. tm-rpkgs.dfile - Based on the value of GTAG, builds the TOPMed R packages associated with analysis pipeline
-5. topmed.dfile - Based on value of GTAG, builds a TOPMed image
+5. topmed.dfile - Based on the value of GTAG, builds a TOPMed image

 ## docker image names and tags ##
 The docker image names and tags are controlled by the makefile in conjunction with the docker build files.
 The default names and tags are described in the following table: